-We are providing structural and construction engineering services to Populous for the 650,000-square-foot renovation to the arena, which is scheduled to open in time for the NHL's 2021-2022 season.
+We provided structural and construction engineering services to Populous for renovation of the 800,000-square-foot arena, which opened in time for the NHL's 2021-2022 season.

 The steel and concrete structure that now covers the arena was designed by modernist architect Paul Thiry in the late 1950s and constructed in 1961.
 In fall 2017, KeyArena was classified by the Seattle Landmarks Preservation Board as a local landmark.
 This distinction required that the roof, curtain wall and exterior concrete elements be preserved as part of the renovation.
 The central structural feat became how to support the existing roof while work continued below it.
 This challenge drove nearly all facets of the project’s design and construction.